Macintosher9/App-Making-Content/README.md

-# Welceom to my App Making Content
+# Welcome to my App Making Content
+This is basically me making a website/app and testing things about web design